Acid Reflux

 Symptoms

-The main symptoms are persistent heartburn and acid regurgitation.
+The main symptoms are persistent heartburn and acid regurgitation, with heartburn symptoms being a key indicator of acid reflux.
 Some people have GERD without heartburn.
 Instead, they experience pain in the chest, hoarseness in the morning, or trouble swallowing.
-You may feel like you have food stuck in your throat or like you are choking or your throat is tight.
+You may feel like you have food stuck in your throat or like you are choking, or your throat is tight.
 GERD can also cause a dry cough and bad breath.
+Other symptoms, such as cough, wheezing, or hoarseness, may also be associated with GERD.

-The most frequent symptoms of GERD are so common that they may not be associated with a disease.
+The most frequent GERD symptoms are so common that they may not be associated with a disease.
+GERD symptoms can include more than just heartburn, such as chest pain, regurgitation, and throat discomfort.
 Self-diagnosis can lead to mistreatment.
-Consultation with a physician is essential to proper diagnosis and treatment of GERD.
+Consultation with a physician is essential to the proper diagnosis and treatment of GERD.

 Causes